cascadiajs/cascadiajs-2022/src/views/content/sponsorships/next-steps.md

 <!-- Sponsors are directed to this page after they fill-out the Onboarding Airtable form -->
 Thank you SO MUCH for supporting CascadiaJS this year.
 Your support is the only reason we can make this magic happen.

+## Your representation on our website

-Now that we have your logo and marketing copy, we can update our website and let folks know you're joining us this year.
-Reach out to us at any time if you want to change the copy, update the logo, link to a different website, etc.
+Now that we have your logo and marketing copy, we will update our website and let folks know you're joining us this year.
+You should see 3 things shortly:

+- Your logo on our [main landing page](/)
+- A personalized internal landing page ([example](/sponsors/200ok))
+- A personalized social sharing image whenever this link is shared on Twitter/LinkedIn/Facebook/etc ([example](/sponsors/200ok?social))

+If anything looks off or you'd like to change something, just let us know!

 ## Register using your free Sponsor tickets